Lugges991/DeepRandomness/README.md

-## MonteCarlo
+# MonteCarlo
 Examples of how different Monte Carlo methods could be realized in python

+## Usage
+Run the desired script.
+The documentation should suffice.

-# Requirements
+## Requirements
 - Python3
 - NumPy
 - matplotlib
 - tensorflow_probability

-# Usage
-Run the desired script.
-The documentation should suffice.